dra11y/tower-jedi/README.md

         -   For development:
             -   `make dev-client` to build/watch Angular
             -   `docker-compose up` in a new terminal to start up the dev containers
+            -   Visit <http://localhost> (as the nginx proxy server runs on port 80)
         -   `aws configure` to setup AWS CLI -- use an IAM with sufficient account privileges to:
             -   create/destroy EC2, ECS, Aurora, ALB, and gateway instances, and security groups...
             -   setup CloudWatch logs...
             -   basically, an AWS "superuser"
         -   `make plan` to run terraform plan & check the configuration
         -   `make deploy` to deploy to AWS
+        -   `make open` to open the latest deployed URL (the ALB URL on AWS)